in accordance with MAS Notice 124

 The ERM Committee has developed and established processes, procedures and reviews that encompass the risk management of all of Starr International’s insurance company subsidiaries.

-The duties of the ERM Committee of Starr International include:
+The duties of the ERM Committee of Starr Insurance include, but are not limited to:

-The ERM Committee of Starr International has established the ERM Working Group and the Data Privacy and Information Security Working Group, which both meet periodically to review ongoing projects and report directly to the ERM Committee.
-Both working groups are composed of individuals with various backgrounds and areas of expertise within the insurance industry.
-The ERM Working Group reports quarterly to the ERM Committee of Starr International, or as soon as possible thereafter, and presents a report summarizing country risk profiles of certain insurance related risk exposures, investment portfolio risk exposures and emerging risk issues associated with Starr International’s insurance activities.
+The ERM Committee of Starr Insurance has established the ERM Working Group, the Global Underwriting Working Group and the Data Privacy and Information Security Working Group, which meet periodically to review ongoing projects and report directly to the ERM Committee.
+These working groups are composed of individuals with various backgrounds and areas of expertise within the insurance industry.
+The ERM Working Group reports quarterly to the ERM Committee of Starr Insurance, or as soon as possible thereafter.

 At the local or country level, the ERM structure and responsibilities mirror the group level structure with modifications suitable for the nature, scale and complexity of the local subsidiary company’s activities.
 Materials for the quarterly report are also provided by the Data Privacy and Information Security Working Group with regard to threats and risks associated with privacy and cyber-security.